-For the tourism sector, activities will support the effective implementation of the 2011-2016 National Tourism Plan, particularly in efforts to develop strategic destination areas and tourism clusters.
+For the priority tourism sector, activities will support the effective implementation of the 2011-2016 National Tourism Plan, particularly in efforts to develop strategic destination areas and tourism clusters.

-In agribusiness, the Project will expand access to credit for small and medium enterprises (SMEs) – particularly through an improved system of credit information for SME lending, wider utilization of credit guarantees, and overall stronger borrowing capacity for entrepreneurs.
+To promote the use of productive capital, the Project will expand access to credit for small and medium enterprises (SMEs) – particularly with an improved system of credit information for SME lending, wider utilization of credit guarantees, and overall stronger borrowing capacity for entrepreneurs.

 - Improve quality of crucial infrastructure, particularly for transport and energy